Contribution to Zoology, 76 (1) – 2007

 Two new species of triclad flatworm are described from artesian springs in Queensland, Australia, viz.
 Dugesia artesiana Sluys and Grant, sp. nov. and Weissius capaciductus Sluys, gen. et sp. nov.
 Some historical biogeographic scenarios are discussed that may explain the occurrence of the new species and their close relatives in Australia.

 Although the commencement of studies on the freshwater planarians of Australia dates back as far as the beginning of the 20th century (cf. Weiss, 1909, 1910), our knowledge on the biodiversity of these animals on the Australian continent is still in its infancy.
-Only very recently major studies were undertaken that aimed to document the diversity and biogeography of Australian paludicolans (Sluys and Kawakatsu, 2001; ), some decades after the publications of another student of Australian triclads (Ball, 1974, 1977; Ball and Tran, 1979).
+Only very recently major studies were undertaken that aimed to document the diversity and biogeography of Australian paludicolans (Sluys and Kawakatsu, 2001; Grant et al., 2006), some decades after the publications of another student of Australian triclads (Ball, 1974, 1977; Ball and Tran, 1979).

 Material and methods